Raid on Constantinople: Background

 After the success of the battle of Cape Gelidonya in July 1616, as well as the defeat of the Ottoman privateer Arzan in August, Osuna arranged for his lieutenant Ottavio d'Aragona to launch a raiding action in Turkish waters.
 Instead of Osuna's private galleon fleet employed in Gelidonya, Ottavio sailed off with nine galleys from the royal fleet on October 12, trusting on their already experienced crews.
 The expedition was chronicled by captain Diego Duque de Estrada.
+However, Anderson believed the posited date was a typo and placed the flotilla's departure on September 12, leaving much more time for their expedition.

 Battle

 d'Aragona disguised the galleys as Ottoman vessels and crossed the Aegean Sea without being detected.
 Around the same time, the remnants of the Ottoman fleet engaged in Cape Gelidonya were returning to their bases in the Dardanelles, so it's possible his fleet was mistaken by some of these ships.
 They cruised through Candia, Corone, Modon and Negroponte, eventually leaving the Dodecanese and coming to the Sea of Marmara in front of Constantinople.

 The fleet entered the city's port still without raising alarms, and once inside they dropped the disguise and starting firing their artillery against the city.
 After some bombardment, d'Aragona received word the Ottomans had recovered from the surprise and deployed 60 galleys (possibly not as many in reality, given the state of the Ottoman navy at the time) in order to block the Dardanelles and cut their retreat.
 After consulting with his captains, Ottavio waited for nightfall to order the fleet to ram one of the two wings of Ottoman galleys.
 Confusion rose among the Ottoman, who failed at identify the Spanish due to the darkness and the high number of ships.

 Free from the blockade and with favorable wind, d'Aragona had the fleet turn off their lanterns and navigate in darkness, while his own ship acted as a decoy with a light on.
 After eight hours of being chased, he turned his light off as well and escaped in the darkness to their rendezvous point.
 The ruse was successful, causing the Turkish fleet to head for Candia when the Spaniards had actually sailed off towards Alexandria.
 Capitalizing on the chance, d'Aragona sacked the Egyptian coast, and upon finding ten Ottoman ships, he attacked them without allowing them to use their superior size and artillery.
 The resultant booty was a million and half ducats.

 Sultan Ahmed I became so indignant at the events that he had many Christians in Constantinople arrested on suspicions of having served as spies.
 Ottavio decided then to return to Naples, opting to properly brief Osuna before further diplomatic consequences.
+He arrived in Naples on November 9.